Deepanshu380/Esports/README.md

 The basic to Advanced CSS has been used which has made our website looks fascinating for a Gamer to look upon , and as far as JavaScript is concernced basic level has been used .

+In this we have created 6 cards of diffrent games which on tapping redirects you to the registeration form but after submiting the form to get the cards back you need to refresh the page.

 Our website surely Attracts gaming minds , thus justifying itself for the E-Sports .

 PROBLEMS FACED:-